make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - This is just an example
   of a hypothetical game.
 - Feel free to come up with a better one!
-- The important thing is that is captures your imagination.
+- The important thing is that it captures your imagination.
-- With all of the recent news
-  about the successful landing on Mars,
+- With all of the exciting news recently about the successful landing on Mars,
   I have chosen a theme
   of planetary exploration.